Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Stochastic Optimal Control Problem

+The function $V_n$ is called \textit{value function} and describes the minimal expected aggregated running costs.
+Therefore, finding the value function is equivalent of finding the optimal policy $u^*$.

+\myparagraph{Recursion Property and Bellman Equation} In practice, it is not tractable to minimize over the space of all admissible policies $\admiss$.
+We will see that the performance criterion \eqref{performance criterion} satisfies a recursion property from which we are able to deduce an alternative way for obtaining the value function.
 The following theorems can be found in Bäuerle and Rieder \cite[p.
 21-23]{Baeuerle2011}.
-Theorem \ref{thm1} states that the objective function \eqref{objective} satisfies a recursion property. \begin{theorem}[Recursion Property] Let $u = (u_n)_{n=0,\ldots,N-1}$ be a fixed policy.
-Then for every $n = 0, \ldots, N-1,$ and $x \in \mathcal{X}$ the objective function $J^u_n(x)$ satisfies
+Theorem \ref{thm1} states that the objective function \eqref{performance criterion} fulfils a recursion property. \begin{theorem}[Recursion property] Let $u = (u_n)_{n=0,\ldots,N-1}$ be a fixed policy.
+Then for every $n = 0, \ldots, N-1$ and $x \in \mathcal{X}$ the objective function $J^u_n(x)$ satisfies

-\end{theorem} Using Theorem \ref{thm1} one gets that the value function $V_n(x)$ is the solution of the Bellman equation. \begin{theorem}[Bellman Equation] For every $x \in \mathcal{X}$ the value function $V_n(x)$ for $n = 0, \ldots, N,$ satisfies the Bellman equation
+\end{theorem} Using Theorem \ref{thm1}, we obtain that the value function $V_n(x)$ is the solution of the well-known \textit{Bellman equation}. \begin{theorem}[Bellman equation] For every $x \in \mathcal{X}$, the value function $V_n(x)$ for $n = 0, \ldots, N$ satisfies the Bellman equation

-\end{theorem} The Bellman equation reduces the problem of finding an optimal policy $u^* \in \admiss $ to a recursion where one only has to find the optimal actions for each time point $n$.
-One can even verify that if a function satisfies the Bellman equation \eqref{bellman} then it is equal to the value function.
-Furthermore, if the infimum is attained, then it can be replaced by a minimum and an optimal policy can be explicitly constructed. \begin{theorem}[Verification Theorem] For $n = 0, \ldots, N,$ and $x \in \mathcal{X}$ let $w_n: \mathcal{X} \to \mathbb{R},~n=0,\ldots,N,$ satisfy the Bellman equation \eqref{bellman}.
-Further, suppose for $n = 0,\ldots,N-1,$ that decision rules $u_n^*: \mathcal{X} \to \mathcal{A}$ exist such that
+\end{theorem} The Bellman equation reduces the problem of finding an optimal policy $u^* \in \admiss $ to a recursion in which only the optimal actions for each time point $n$ must be found.